JoeNyland/joenyland.github.io/_drafts/setting_the_viewport_for_google_pageinsights.md

 ---
 layout: post
-title:  "Setting the viewport tag for Google PageInsights"
+title:  "Setting the viewport tag for Google PageSpeed Insights"
-excerpt: "A note about how to correctly set the viewport meta tag for Google PageInsights"
+excerpt: "A note about how to correctly set the viewport meta tag for Google PageSpeed Insights"
 ---

-Recently, I was checking through [Google WebMaster Tools][1] for the sites that I manage and I noticed that a PageInsight suggestion was flagged up for my site, telling that I need to set the Viewport for the site to be rendered correctly on mobile devices.
+Recently, I was checking through [Google Webmaster Tools][1] for the sites that I manage and I noticed that a PageSpeed Insights suggestion was flagged up for my site, telling me that I need to set the Viewport for the site to be rendered correctly on mobile devices.

 > Configure the viewport
 >